Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintB/us010/01.requirements-engineering/Readme.md

-# US002 - Register a job
+# US010 -  As a GSM, I want to know which piece(s) of equipment is/are
+used in each day so that I can understand the users’ preferences.

 ## 1. Requirements Engineering